Accessing the Admin App

 Normally, when a field is shown in EMERSE, the value of that field is shown.
 However, EMERSE can group field values together, showing the group label for every value in the group, instead of the value itself.
 This is configured on the values tab of the field.

 The mapping between what value is in what group is stored in the SQL database.
 The first 100 values of that mapping is shown in the table on this page.
 Each value has a count associated with it, which is the number of documents in Solr that have that value.
+Despite the name, groups don’t have multiple values assigned.
+A group is essentially a user-readable label, so you can assign a single value to a label (group) or multiple values can be mapped to a group.
+A single value can be assigned to more than one group.
+For example, if the value is "XRAY CHEST AND ABDOMEN", you might want to assign it to a group called "Chest" and also to a group called "Abdomen" to denote the different body locations.

-Values in Solr
+- Values in Solr

-Values in Database
+. - Values in Database

-This is the number of values stored in the SQL database.
-Click UPDATE button to fetch all values from Solr and store them into the database.
+button to fetch all values from Solr and store them into the database.
 As more values appear in Solr, you’ll occasionally have to do this.
 This updates the count for existing values in the database, along with pulling in any new values.
-It does not delete any values in the database.
+It does not delete any values in the database. - Values with Zero Count

-This is the number of values in the database that are marked with a count of zero.
-If you have recently clicked the UPDATE button on the Values in Database row, then these counts should be up-to-date, and so those values in the database that have zero count never appear in any document in Solr.
+row, then these counts should be up-to-date, and so those values in the database that have zero count never appear in any document in Solr.
 Thus, they are not really needed.
-If you wish to delete them from the database, click CLEANUP.
+If you wish to delete them from the database, clickCLEANUP

-Groups
+. - Groups

 This is the number of groups in the database.

-Values not in a Group
+- Values not in a Group

-This is the number of values in the database that are not grouped into some group.
+This is the number of values in the database that are not added into some group.
 Generally, if you are using groups at all, you want every value to be in some group, but this isn’t necessary.

 The Field Value Groups Table